 If you’re in debt, you’re certainly not alone.
-The Federal Reserve estimates that Americans have over $14 trillion in consumer debt.
+The Federal Reserve estimates that Americans have nearly $14 trillion in consumer debt.
 However, if the debt feels like a hole that you may never be able to dig yourself out of, you may be considering a debt settlement program.
 Here’s what to consider when choosing between debt settlement programs.

 Is debt settlement right for you?